Karl is a longtime freelancer who's passionate about music, art, and writing.

 The most outstanding element of the album for me is the guitar work on it.
 There’s a rich, detailed and intricate level of playing here along with churning power and surging darkness that contributes to the power and dangerous feeling of Resurrection.
 The level of musicality is high, but it always serves the overall feeling of the tracks, rather than only being showy for the sake of it.

 Another element of Resurrection that I find enjoyable is the classical music influence.
-There are arpeggios that feel quite classical, the sound of a harpsichord and moments that remind me of compositions for organ as well as segments that have the distinct feeling of an orchestral string section.
-The contrast these sounds create with the harder, more aggressive elements of the album heightens the intensity.
+There are arpeggios that feel quite classical, the sound of a harpsichord (and moments that remind me of compositions for organ), as well as segments that have the distinct feeling of an orchestral string section.
+The contrast that these sounds create with the harder, more aggressive elements of the album heightens the intensity.

 The use of a wide variety of synth sounds on Resurrection is what helps to create the imagery and tell the story on the album.
 They are layered and intertwined, producing sounds that can lacerate along with moments of starry gentleness.
 There’s a complexity to how the different synth parts work together that paints strong sonic images for me.

 “Anastasis" comes into being with a steadily oscillating, ferocious, sharp-edged growl of synth.
 The kick drum thuds and a surging, slashing synth cuts into the music as it reaches a crescendo.
 I am drawn to that wild, aggressive tide of sound as it smashes into the track.